Ulrika Eriksson

 Ulrika Eriksson (born 12 July 1973, Stockholm) is a Swedish television presenter and model.
+She was an established swimsuit model when she became a Playboy Playmate (United States edition) in November 1996.
 Eriksson has worked for MTV Europe, TV3 and TV4 as a presenter for several shows like Silikon, Spårlöst, Äntligen trädgård, Rampfeber and the morning news show Nyhetsmorgon.
 She also presented the music award show Grammisgalan in 2006.
-She is in a relationship with artist Peter Svensson of The Cardigans and they have a son and a daughter.
+She is in a relationship with artist of The Cardigans and they have a son and a daughter.